Brexit and Community Pharmacy

 - An amendment to the Human Medicines Regulation 2012 to allow regulation making powers, to safeguard the continuity of supply in case of a no-deal (this change is required as the current regulation making powers come from EU legislation).

-DHSC is consulting with members of the Brexit Forum on these two matters, as well as on the wider proposed secondary measures, including the proposed ability for community pharmacists to make substitutions in certain situations, both generic and therapeutic substitutions.
+DHSC is consulting with members of the Brexit Forum on these two matters, as well as on the wider proposed secondary measures.
+Draft legislation on Serious Shortage Protocols has been laid before Parliament and should come into force in early February 2019 (see above).